 Members of the SDSU community may request to book the following spaces for the Fall 2018 and Spring 2019 semesters:

-- The Learning Glass One Button Recording Studio - LA 61G (please review this brief tutorial in advance of requesting).
+- The Learning Glass One Button Recording Studio - LA 61G (check availability).
+Please review this brief tutorial in advance of requesting.
 Learn more about the Learning Glass here.

 - Note: group study rooms are not currently reservable

 Each space has its own request form.
 Click on the appropriate button to navigate to the appropriate form.